Weakly saturated random graphs: A general lower bound

-In \cite{BBM12} a lower bound for $p_c$, in the special case of $H=K_r$, is obtained using this observation together with a lower bound for the number of edges in a witness graph.
+In \cite{BBM12} a lower bound for $p_c$, in the special case of $H=K_r$, is obtained using \cref{L_HAL} together with a lower bound for the number of edges in a witness graph.
 Specifically, it is shown that if $W_e$ is of size $k$, then it has at least $\lambda k+1$ edges.
-To this end, a certain reparametrization of WSA, called the {\it red edge algorithm (REA),} is introduced that is more amenable to analysis.
-This procedure describes the formation of $W_e$ one step at a time: Slow down the dynamics so that edges $e_1,\ldots,e_m=e$ are added in order, until finally $e$ is added.
-In the $j$th step, a copy $H_j$ of $H$ is added, and one of its {\it new} edges $e_j\in H_j\setminus \bigcup_{i<j}H_i$ is colored red.
-Red edges are in $\l G\r_H\setminus G$.
-We obtain $W_e$ by removing all the red edges, $W_e=\bigcup_{j=1}^m H_j\setminus \{e_j\}_{j=1}^m$.
+A key tool in this regard is the {\it red edge algorithm (REA),} which is based on WSA (see \cref{S_WSA} above).
+Informally, for a given edge $e\in E[\l G\r_H]\setminus E[G]$ (not in $G$ but eventually added by the $H$-percolation dynamics), REA describes the construction of the witness graph $W_e$ one step at a time by running WSA, but ignoring steps that do not contribute to the construction of $W_e$.
+All involved edges which are not in $G$ are colored red.